 Hudsonia tomentosa Nuttall.
 Common name: Woolly Beach-Heather.
 Phenology: May-Jul; Aug-Sep.
 Habitat: Dunes, sand flats, blowouts (in DE, NC, VA), high elevation quartzitic sandstone outcrops (in WV).
-Distribution: NL (Labrador) west to MB and NT, south to WV (Panther Knob), WI, and MN, and south along the Atlantic Coast from ME to VA and ne.
-NC (where it reaches its southern limit in Dare County).
+Distribution: Newfoundland and Labrador (Labrador) west to Manitoba and Northwest Territories, south to West Virginia (Panther Knob), Wisconsin, and Minnesota, and south along the Atlantic Coast from Maine to Virginia and ne.
+North Carolina (where it reaches its southern limit in Dare County).

 Origin/Endemic status: Native